Pretty Soldier Sailor Moon S (3DO game): Gameplay

 As with the previously released Bishōjo Senshi Sailor Moon S: Jōgai Rantō!?
 Shuyaku Sōdatsusen on Super Famicom, Pretty Soldier Sailor Moon S is a fighting game similar to Street Fighter II: The World Warrior in which the player fights against other opponents in one-on-one matches and the fighter who manages to deplete the health bar of the opponent wins the first bout and the first to win two bouts becomes the winner of the match.
 Each round is timed, which can be adjusted or deactivated at the options menu screen and if both fighters still have health remaining when time is over, the one with more health wins that round.
 The game features various game modes and settings that can be selected on the menu screen.

 In the single-player mode, players can choose from nine playable Sailor Soldiers and fight against computer-controlled fighters across several locations from the series, although Sailor Saturn is not present in this title.
-Each Soldier has a set of special attacks, as well as their own special moves that can be performed by inputting a combination of directional and button-based commands.
+Each of these Soldiers has their own special attack set, as well as their own special moves that can be performed by inputting a combination of directional and button-based commands.
+An easy difficulty mode allows players to execute special attacks with simple button presses while a normal mode requires more complex input combinations.
 Similar to the Samurai Shodown franchise, the camera zooms in or out to maximize or minimize the level of graphical detail depending on character movement.